Analyze successful stores in existing markets

 - Click Run.

-Each candidate market will be scored based on the count of competitors in it.
-Next, you'll add criteria for the count of medium-sized cities (also known as midsized cities), centroid points.
+Each candidate market is scored based on the count of competitors in it.
+Next, you'll add criteria for the count of medium-sized cities as centroid points.
 A centroid is the geometric center of a feature, which in this case will be the center point of the city.

 - Click Run.